ibm-cloud-docs/vpc/security-groups-default.md

    {: codeblock}

 Adding and removing security group rules is an asynchronous operation.
-It usually takes from 1 to 30 seconds for the change to go into effect.
+It usually takes 1 - 30 seconds for the change to go into effect.
 {: note}